 How often were the Pythian Games held?

 The Pythian Games were celebrated once every four years, following the same broad rhythm as the Olympic Games but on a different point in the cycle.
 They fell in the third year of each Olympiad, which meant that between two Olympic celebrations the Greek world had the Pythia to look forward to, along with the biennial Nemean and Isthmian Games.
 This careful spacing was deliberate.
 The four crown festivals together formed an almost continuous sporting calendar, so that in any given year a Greek athlete had a major panhellenic contest to aim for somewhere in the land.
-For competitors, the four-year gap between each Pythian celebration made every edition precious, since a career might allow only a handful of chances to win the Delphic laurel.
+For competitors, the four-year gap between each Pythian celebration made every edition precious, since a career allowed only a handful of chances to win the Delphic laurel.
 For Delphi itself, the games anchored the sanctuary’s calendar and drew crowds, offerings and prestige to Apollo’s home on Mount Parnassus.

 How were the Pythian Games different from the Olympic Games?

 The most important difference was the artistic programme.
 While the Olympic Games were devoted almost entirely to athletics and horse racing, the Pythian Games gave equal honour to music, poetry and, in time, drama.
 This reflected the character of Apollo, the god of music and the arts, in whose sanctuary the festival was held.
-Competitors could win Pythian fame by singing to the kithara or playing the aulos, contests that had no equivalent at Olympia.
+Competitors won Pythian fame by singing to the kithara or playing the aulos, contests that had no equivalent at Olympia.
 The prizes differed too: Olympic victors received a wreath of wild olive, while Pythian champions were crowned with laurel, the bay sacred to Apollo.
-The two festivals also sat at different points in the four-year cycle, so an ambitious athlete or musician could aim for both.
+The two festivals also sat at different points in the four-year cycle, so an ambitious athlete or musician aimed for both.
 In prestige the Olympics stood first and the Pythia second, but for artists and poets the Pythian Games were the grandest stage in the Greek world, a place where skill in verse and song counted as highly as speed and strength.

 Can you still visit the sites of the Pythian Games at Delphi?